Achievable logoAchievable logo

 Such procedures must provide for the education and training of associated persons who make public appearances as to the firm’s procedures, documentation of such education and training, and surveillance and follow-up to ensure that such procedures are implemented and adhered to.
 Evidence that these supervisory procedures have been implemented and carried out must be maintained and made available to FINRA upon request.

-Additionally, representatives must have a reasonable basis for making any recommendations in a public appearance.
-Another way of saying - “don’t shoot from the hip.”
-For example, FINRA would likely punish a representative saying, “I recommend everyone put all their money into meme stocks” during a live TV broadcast, as there is no reasonable basis for this recommendation.
+Representatives must also have a reasonable basis for any recommendations made during a public appearance.
+In other words, recommendations can’t be improvised without support.
+For example, FINRA would likely punish a representative who says, “I recommend everyone put all their money into meme stocks” during a live TV broadcast, because there is no reasonable basis for that recommendation.

 Key points